 So you’re informed and prepared when your court date arrives.

-Do you have a court appearance scheduled in the next day or so?
-If you are calling on the day of your court appearance on an adult criminal matter, you have until 11 a.m. to check-in with duty counsel through our main phone line.
+If you are calling within two weeks of your court date, you can connect with duty counsel through our main phone line.
 Press “3” when you call the main line.

 This is not an instant connection to Duty Counsel.
 After pressing “3” and completing your application, we will give your contact information to a duty counsel lawyer for a callback.
 You must stay by your phone so duty counsel can get in touch with you.